 How DocuSign CLM can help

-Having the right software in place streamlines and standardizes the entire contract process—reducing busywork for employees and giving enterprise leaders peace of mind that their contracts are compliant and secure.
+Having the right software in place streamlines and standardises the entire contract process—reducing busywork for employees and giving enterprise leaders peace of mind that their contracts are compliant and secure.

 If you’re finding it difficult to stay on top of contract management as your business grows, you’re not alone.
 DocuSign CLM turns a complex, error-prone process into a smarter, easier and more trusted agreement management system.

-- Optimize workflows and remove bottlenecks with automation designed to cut down on costly manual tasks and reduce human error
+- Optimise workflows and remove bottlenecks with automation designed to cut down on costly manual tasks and reduce human error

 - Strengthen data privacy and compliance with enterprise-grade security, multi-step identity verification and advanced encryption